AyushDev19/LearnTree/README.md

   Master topics fast using the Feynman technique.

 - 🧠 **External Sources**
-  Learn in a creative way with personalized, curated Youtube videos.
+  Learn in a creative way with personalized, curated YouTube videos.

 - ✍️ **Notes & Flashcards**
   Create, revise, and remember — all in one place.